ashlesha-555/LeadingIndustries/README.md

 # LeadingIndustries
 Analyze Leading Industries Dataset.
 The dataset is taken from Kaggle.
-Provide meaningful visualizations, summary statistics, and key insights that can guide decision-making processes.
+Goal-Provide meaningful visualizations, summary statistics, and key insights that can guide decision-making processes.